DimaJoyti/go-coffee/dao/docs/PHASE_2_COMPLETION_SUMMARY.md

-# Phase 2: Smart Contract Development & Testing - Completion Summary
+# 2: Smart Contract Development & Testing - Completion Summary

 ## 🎯 Overview

-Phase 2 of the Developer DAO Platform implementation has been successfully completed!
-This phase focused on smart contract development, core service implementation, and comprehensive testing of the DAO governance system.
+2 of the Developer DAO Platform implementation has been successfully completed!
+This focused on smart contract development, core service implementation, and comprehensive testing of the DAO governance system.

 ## ✅ Completed Deliverables